 Approximate net recovery on cost

-- The market for used smartphones is growing quickly, from an estimated 120 million units sold in 2016 to a forecasted quantity of 222 million by 2020
+- The market for used smartphones is growing quickly, from an estimated 140 million units sold in 2017 to a forecast of 222 million by 2020